glebdovzhenko/P61Viewer/docs/_sources/installation/index.rst.txt

 These instructions have been tested for Anaconda_ python.
 You can use any python distribution you like at risk of more complications.

-1. Clone the source code from https://github.com/glebdovzhenko/P61Viewer .
-You can install git_ for free and keep the project up to date, or just download the source code form github and unpack the archive.
+1. Clone the source code from the `repository <https://github.com/glebdovzhenko/P61Viewer>`_.
+You can install `git <https://git-scm.com>`_ for free and keep the project up to date, or just download the source code and unpack the archive.

 .. code-block:: bash